rasha9801/node.js_streaming/README.md

-## How to run the application:
+## How to run the application
-run the following command lines using cmd
+Using cmd, inside the project directory run the following command lines
 - npm run build: to build the application
 - npm run start: to run the application

-### Note
-you have to be inside the application directory
+## Project run decleration
+...\node.js_streaming>npm run build</br>
+...\node.js_streaming>npm run start

 ## Dependecies
     npm i express